moritzblum/word_embedding_space_exploration/README.md

 Training results: 1s 504ms/step - loss: 5.2252e-06 - acc: 0.0726 - val_loss: 0.6006 - val_acc: 0.0310

-If you now look at the training, you can see that the loss is very small, but the acc has a much higher value.
-This indicates, that the training was successful, but the acc measure is more sensitive against errors in the output.
+If you now look at the training results, you can see that the loss is very small, but the acc has a much higher value.
+This indicates, that the training was successful, but the accuracy measure is more sensitive against errors in the output.
 It's not exactly clear why this is the case.
 Maybe the error adds up across in the word length.
 All previous trainings were conducted with a word length of 80 characters, as there were also very long words in the training data set, but for this training, all words have less than 10 characters.
 => Complexity way to high and smaller word length is sufficient in this case.